 patients regardless of ability to pay.
 We understand that health issues

 are stressful and sometimes the financial burden attached to them adds

-to them adds to the stress.
+to the stress.

 Health insurance plans can be confusing.
 If you are unsure of your coverage

 for a particular medical procedure or test, call the customer service

 telephone number on your insurance card before scheduling a procedure.